Mini Goldendoodles are adorable dogs bred from the loving Golden Retriever and smart Miniature Poodle.

-They are half the size of a Standard Goldendoodle, but have just as big of a personality.
+They are half the size of a normal Goldendoodle, but have just as big of a personality.

 In this article we will discuss their personality, full grown size and whether they make good family pets.
-We also share everything you need to know about mini goldendoodle puppies.
-If you are planning on bringing one of these snuggle bugs home, keep on reading…
+We also share everything else you need to know about mini goldendoodle puppies.

 The Mini Goldendoodle is a mixed breed dog that is a cross between the Golden Retriever and Miniature or Toy Poodle.
 As a result, this dog is as loving as a Golden while also being intelligent and driven like the Poodle.

 The breed was designed to be a companion and never a working dog.
-They are bred purely for the enjoyment of those who adopt them.
+They are bred purely for the enjoyment of those who adopt a mini doodle.

-Many families choose to purchase a Miniature Goldendoodle due to their adorable bear-like appearance, as well as their very snuggly and loving personalities.
+Many families choose to buy a Miniature Goldendoodle due to their adorable bear-like appearance, as well as their very snuggly and loving personalities.
 They have the gentle personality of the Retriever and the trainability of the Poodle.

-There are multiple generations of Mini Goldendoodle.
+There are now even multiple generations of mini golden doodle.

-First generations, called F1, are a true 50/50 mix of Golden Retriever and Miniature Poodle.
+First generations called F1 are a true 50/50 mix of Golden Retriever and Miniature Poodle.
 They will have much longer fur and shed more.
 However, it is not common for Minis to be a perfect 50/50 mix of both parent breeds.

 In this generation there is about 25% Golden Retriever and 75% Poodle.
-These percentages are created by breeding a first generation Miniature Goldendoodle with another Miniature or Toy Poodle.
+These percentages are created by breeding a first generation Goldendoodle with another type of Miniature Poodle.